Features of ado toys

 Rubber ages.
 Tires either go soft and misshapen, or hard and full of cracks.
 Neither is ideal!

 In addition to the maker’s mark, ado toys were often labeled by the shop or department store that sold them,usually with paper stickers.
 Sometimes, those labels are still intact.
-Because we know when the shops were in business, the labels help us date the toys.
+As we often know when the shops were in business, the labels help us date the toys.
 Each store has its own story.
 Click an image to read more.

-Because of the appeal of ado toys, they were often copied.
-Some early copies were made by skilled family members, while later replicas were produced for collectors.
-One example is the orange ado tax (No. 374) Two are shown here, but only one is the original from 1953.
+One example of a replica is the orange ado tax (no. 374).
+Two are shown here, but only one is the original from 1953.
 The other is a 1999 copy made by the Sociale Werkvoorziening (Sheltered Workshop) in the town of Zeist.
-This workshop produced most ado replicas—at least five to ten different models—in production runs of around 250 each.
+This workshop produced most ado replicas, at least five to ten different models, in production runs of around 250 each.
 Examining the details reveals which is the copy.

 Click here to read more about other imitators of ado toys